barrucadu/resolved/README.md

 Usage
 -----

-**While `resolved` does work, you probably don't want to use it yet.
-Much of the code is untested and prototype quality.
-You *definitely* don't want to expose this to the internet.
-There will be bugs and maybe even exploits.**
+### The DNS Server

+**I use `resolved` for my home network with no problems, but it may not work for you.
+You also probably don't want to expose this to the internet!**

+Compile it in release mode and run it like so:

 ```
 cargo build --release